EOCOnline/rangertrak/README.md

 2. Next, enter a location in any of the labeled formats.
 Derived addresses will then be displayed and mapped for your confirmation.
 3. When defaults to the current time.
 Edit it if the report was previoulsy recieved.
 4. What records the report status or nature, defaulting to "normal".
 You can enter freeform notes as desired too, possibly entering custom, unique incident specific keywords.
 Those can be filtered/searched for on the Field Reports Screen if desired.
 5. Submit your report.
-(Mistakes can generally be edited in the Field Reports Screen.)
+(Mistakes can generally be edited later on in the Field Reports Screen.)
+Once submitted a confirmation is briefly displayed and the form is automatically reset.
-6. The Reset button clears the form of any data erroneously entered and lets the scribe start over with a clean field report.
+6. The Reset button clears the form of all current data, so the scribe can start over with a clean field report.

 ![Home (Entry) Screen](./non-dist-imgs/Entry.png "Home (Entry) Screen")